 The research project, Active Teen Leaders Avoiding Screen-time (ATLAS) will be led by the University of Newcastle's Associate Professor David Lubans.
 It will be investigating the link between increasing physical activity and reducing sedentary behaviour to improve health and wellbeing in adolescent boys who are 'at-risk' of obesity.

-The University of Newcastle project will host 100 of the 360 registered boys from schools in the Hunter and Central Coast regions.
+The University of Newcastle project will host 100 boys from disadvantaged schools in the Hunter and Central Coast regions.

 "The project will involve fitness challenges and modified ball games with an emphasis on fair play and sportsmanship," said Associate Professor of Physical Education, David Lubans.